ADA-research/Sparkle/README.md

 smac license:
 	`Components/smac-v2.10.03-master-778/LICENSE-AGPLv3.txt`

 The SATzilla 2012 feature extractor is used from `http://www.cs.ubc.ca/labs/beta/Projects/SATzilla/` with some modifications.
+The main modification of this component is to disable calling the SAT instance preprocessor called SatELite.
 It is located in:	`Examples/Resources/Extractors/SAT-features-competition2012_revised_without_SatELite_sparkle/` and license of components are available in:

 * `VARSAT/Main.C`
 * `lp_solve_4.0/LICENSE`

+# Instances
+* The instances located in `Examples/Resources/Instances/SAT_test/` are taken from SATLIB (<https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html>)

+* The instances located in `Examples/Resources/Instances/PTN/` and `Examples/Resources/Instances/PTN/2` are taken from <https://www.cs.utexas.edu/~marijn/ptn/> and <https://baldur.iti.kit.edu/sat-competition-2016/downloads/crafted16.zip>

+# Solvers
+* The solver `CSCCSat` located in `Examples/Resources/Solvers/CSCCSat/` is taken from <https://baldur.iti.kit.edu/sat-competition-2016/solvers/random/CSCCSat.zip>

+* The solver `PbO-CCSAT` located in `Examples/Resources/Solvers/PbO-CCSAT-Generic/` is taken from <https://github.com/chuanluocs/PbO-CCSAT>

 Unclear: